pkkapshikar/real-time-info/group_assignments/week3/README.md

 #### Roles
 Purva Kapshikar:

 Creating maps for AC Transit route 51A and analyzing relevant data related to this bus route.
+Areas of analysis include ridership data, frequency, demographics of areas served (i.e. race and income), housing profiles and transportation choices.

 Hamzah Yaacob:

 Creating maps for AC Transit route 19 and analyzing relevant data related to this bus route.
+Aforesaid areas of analysis.

 Jackson Zeng:

 Creating maps for AC Transit route 20 and analyzing relevant data related to this bus route.
+Aforesaid areas of analysis.

 #### Status Update